Bailiffs And High Court Writs (HCEO).

 • The bailiff, or police SNATCHED CAR KEYS, knocked a MOBILE PHONE out of your hand, or took control of an article or a vehicle being USED BY SOMEONE.

-According to the law, if an item in use is likely to cause a breach of the peace, it cannot be removed.
-This applies to any vehicle being operated by an individual.
-If a police officer accuses you of breaching the peace following the removal of an item from your possession, the officer may commit an offence under section 26 of the Criminal Justice and Courts Act 2015.
-In such cases, you have the right to pursue damages for the breach of Paragraph 13(3) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007.
+The law says any article being used by somebody cannot be taken into control if it is likely to cause a breach of the peace, which includes any vehicle being driven by someone, even if the car has been stopped on a highway by the police to assist a bailiff take control of it, or snatching a mobile phone out of someone's hand.
+If a police officer accuses you of a breach of the peace after having something snatched from you, then the officer may be guilty of an offence under section 26 of the Criminal Justice and Courts Act 2015 and case law.
+You can sue for damages for a breach of Paragraph 13(3) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007.

 • Learn More